rraallvv/Nimiq-Twitter-Tip/README.md

 **@NimiqB** !withdraw

-## You have already sent this Tweet
+## "You have already sent this Tweet"

-If Twitter shows the message **"You have already sent this Tweet"** simply add some random caracters at the end.
-In the examples below the caracters **"fwrh34iuhf"** after the required parameters are simply ignored.
+If Twitter shows the message **"You have already sent this Tweet"** simply add some random caracters at the end of the tweet like in the examples below.
+In the examples the caracters **"fwrh34iuhf"** put after the required parameters are simply ignored by the bot.

 **@NimiqB** !balance fwrh34iuhf